Best Western Majestic Hotel

 All rooms come with a TV.
-Certain rooms include a seating area for your convenience.
 You will find a coffee machine in the room.
 Rooms include a private bathroom equipped with a bath or shower and shower.
 Extras include free toiletries and a hair dryer.

 There is a 24-hour front desk at the property.

 Zocalo Square is 200 metres from Best Western Majestic, while Metropolitan Cathedral of Mexico City is 200 metres away.
 The nearest airport is Benito Juárez Airport, 5 km from Best Western Majestic Hotel.

 Services & facilities